OWASP/owasp-mastg/docs/index.md

 <br>

-Feel free to [download the EPUB or Mobi](https://leanpub.com/mobile-security-testing-guide) for any amount you like.
+:blue_heart: Support the project by purchasing the [OWASP MASTG on leanpub.com](https://leanpub.com/owasp-mastg).
 All funds raised through sales of this book go directly into the project budget and will be used to for technical editing and designing the book and fund production of future releases.

 <br><br>